Optimal Policy Choices Under Uncertainty: Empirical Bayes

 \end{enumerate} \end{proposition} The first result holds because it is possible to construct a data-generating process such that each component of the sample plug-in gradient falls outside of the support of each component of the posterior expected gradient with sufficiently high probability.
-For the second result, note that if the $j$th component of the posterior expected gradient is strictly positive but the $j$th component of the sample plug-in gradient is strictly negative (or vice versa), the sample plug-in local spending rule $\hat v_J$ changes spending in the opposite direction as the optimal local spending rule on policy $j$.
-The result then follows because it is possible to construct a data-generating process such that these sign mistakes happen with sufficiently high probability, as long as $p > 1$.
+The proof intuition of the second result depends on $p$.
+For $p > 1$, note that if the $j$th component of the posterior expected gradient is strictly positive but the $j$th component of the sample plug-in gradient is strictly negative (or vice versa), the sample plug-in local spending rule $\hat v_J$ changes spending in the opposite direction as the optimal local spending rule on policy $j$.
+The result then follows because it is possible to construct a data-generating process such that these sign mistakes happen with sufficiently high probability.
+For $p=1$, the sample plug-in rule spends on the policy with the largest sample plug-in gradient component in magnitude, while the optimal rule spends on the policy with the largest posterior expected gradient component in magnitude.
+The result then follows because it is possible to construct a data-generating process such that mistakes in the chosen policy happen with high enough probability.

 This result shows that in settings with limited information about the effect of each policy, using the sample plug-in rule can lead to suboptimal decisions.
 In contrast, I next show that an empirical Bayes approach can asymptotically match the performance of the oracle planner as the number of policies grows.